ejmastnak/ejmastnak.github.io/index.md

 title: Home
 ---
 # Welcome
 You have reached an early version of Elijan J. Mastnak's website.
-For the time being, you have three possibilities:
+For the time being, you can either view my [résumé]({% link cv/cv.pdf %}) or read through the following:

 ### Physics notes
 [1500+ pages of undergraduate physics notes typeset with LaTeX]({% link fmf.md %})